edisulo/ComputerGraphicsCourse/testProj/README.md

 Getting Started
 To run the project locally:

-Clone the Repository:
+# Clone the Repository:

-bash
-Copy
 git clone https://github.com/yourusername/ComputergraphicsCourse.git

-Navigate to the Project Directory:
+# Navigate to the Project Directory:

-bash
-Copy
 cd ComputergraphicsCourse/testProj
 Launch the Application: